stratux/stratux-setup/README.md

 and reboot.
 Otherwise, just follow the standard setup commands listed above.

+Note, the update-stratux*.sh file from the stratux release page cannot, and should not, be used due to possible settings conflicts.

 Q: What version of stratux does the setup script download and install?